 This is not what we signed up for!

-In some ways, motherhood/fatherhood is way better than we’d hoped, but in others, it’s much, much harder, self-sacrificial and sanity-sapping than we ever imagined.
+In some ways, parenthood is way better than we’d hoped, but in others, it’s much, much harder, self-sacrificial and sanity-sapping than we ever imagined.

 Bursting the bubble, in a nice way

 The mum goes on to acknowledge that different stages of parenting has its, “own quirks” – quirks, now that’s a nice understatement!

 “I think from time to time it’s good to have a reminder that parenting is seldom how you expected.
 Some expectations you have/had about parenting, totally go out of the window,” she says, before asking:

 “Is there anything you would pass on to those who are entering the world of parenting at all?
 Or for the parent who is really struggling?”

 Yes, yes there is

 In answer to her question, users had a wealth of advice for new parents, such as:

 “Don’t read books.
 The baby hasn’t read the book.
 They just set unrealistic expectations.
 And it’s okay to moan.”